icedchai/CassieReplacement/README.md

   # The amount of time each clip in this directory may bleed into the next.
   bleed_time: 0
 ```
-2.1.
-The `prefix` property defines how you can refer to the clip in CASSIE.

 3. When writing a CASSIE announcement, type `customcassie` at the beginning to indicate to the plugin you want to use custom clips